albusfangautonomy/control_notes/notes/tips.md

 7. **Dominant Poles** are typically those with the **smallest damping** since the impulse response of poles with larger real parts quickly disappears.

+8. Partial fraction decomposition breaks down transfer functions with a pole and its residue.
+    - The residue and the pole location collectively determine how much a pole contributes to the time domain response.
+    - Adding a zero only changes the residue (a number), which means it changes the contribution of a pole but not the stability.

 ---